Rental Management for Holiday Homes Cyprus

 It is easy to speak broadly about Cyprus as a holiday destination, yet returns are earned at property level.
 Two homes in the same district can deliver very different results based on build standard, access, presentation and management discipline.

 Modern residences tend to hold an advantage because guests increasingly expect contemporary design, efficient cooling, strong connectivity and polished communal areas.
+Holiday apartment prices across Cyprus rose 4.31% year on year through Q4 2025 according to RICS/KPMG data, and holiday apartment yields stood at approximately 5.66%, among the strongest residential categories on the island.
 Older stock can still perform, but it often requires more maintenance and sharper pricing to remain competitive.
-For investors, that affects both yield and long-term capital appeal.

 Neighbourhood selection also matters.
 Areas with reliable access to the beach, airport routes, restaurants and everyday services tend to support broader demand.
+Neighbourhoods such as Mackenzie and Drosia in Larnaca are projected to see price growth of 5% to 8% in 2026, roughly double the national average.
 Homes in emerging but well-connected locations can be particularly compelling because they combine stronger entry value with room for rental growth.

 A more strategic way to view ownership